-The Company's primary liquidity requirements are for working capital, continued investments in software development and other capital expenditures, and other strategic investments.
-In the second quarter of 2023, the Company fully utilized its remaining U.S. Federal income tax net operating loss carryforwards.
-As a result, income taxes will become a material use of funds, depending on our future profitability and future tax rates.
-The Company's liquidity needs are met primarily through existing balance sheet cash, cash flows from operations, as well as funds available under our revolving credit facility and proceeds from our term loan borrowings.
+The Company's primary liquidity requirements are for working capital, continued investments in software development and other capital expenditures, and other strategic investments. investments, including the Acquisition.
+In the second quarter of 2023, the Company fully utilized its remaining U.S.

+Federal income tax net operating loss carryforwards.
+As a result, income taxes will become a material use of funds, depending on our future profitability, and future tax rates.
+The Company's liquidity needs are met primarily through existing balance sheet cash, cash flows from operations, as well as funds available under our revolving credit facility and proceeds from our term loan borrowings, borrowings, including incremental term loan borrowings expected to be incurred to fund the Acquisition pursuant to a commitment letter entered into with certain financial institutions.
 Our cash flows from operations include cash received from customers, less cash costs to provide services to our customers, which includes general and administrative costs and interest payments.

-As of September 30, 2023, we had \$164.9 million in cash and cash equivalents and \$100.0 million available under our revolving credit facility.
-As of September 30, 2023, we had \$564.7 million of total debt outstanding.
+As of September 30, 2023 March 31, 2024, we had \$164.9 million \$245.4 million in cash and cash equivalents and \$100.0 million available under our revolving credit facility.
+As of September 30, 2023 March 31, 2024, we had \$564.7 million of total debt outstanding.
 We believe our cash on hand, together with amounts available under our revolving credit facility, and cash provided by operating activities are and will continue to be adequate to meet our operational and business needs in the next twelve months.
-To the extent additional funds are necessary to meet our long-term liquidity needs as we continue to execute our business strategy, we anticipate that they will be obtained through the incurrence of additional indebtedness, additional equity financings or a combination of these potential sources of funds.
+To the extent additional funds are necessary to meet our long-term liquidity need as we continue to execute our business strategy, we anticipate that they will be obtained through the incurrence of additional indebtedness, additional equity financings or a combination of these potential sources of funds.
 In the event that we need access to additional cash, we may not be able to access the credit markets on commercially acceptable terms or at all.
-Our ability to fund future operating expenses and capital expenditures and our ability to meet future debt service obligations or refinance our indebtedness will depend on our future operating performance, which will be affected by general economic, financial, and other factors that may be beyond our control, including those described under our "Risk Factors" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+Our ability to fund future operating expenses and capital expenditures and our ability to meet future debt service obligations or refinance our indebtedness will depend on our future operating performance, which will be affected by general economic, financial, and other factors that may be beyond our control, including those described under our "Risk Factors" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023.